Natural Aids for Uric Acid and Gout

 Also, don’t forget that you need to drink a lot of water every day to keep your kidneys working properly and eliminate uric acid through your urine.
 No doubt you’re already aware of how much is enough: eight glasses a day.

 Nature provides us with a pharmacy that contains all the treatments you’ll ever need.
-There are many plants and fruits whose consumption is helpful in reducing or eliminating the uric acid that’s present in the bloodstream.
+There are many plants and fruits with a helpful composition in reducing or eliminating the uric acid that’s present in the bloodstream.
 The best options are:

 This small purplish fruit is recommended for a variety of disorders, such as: